Leaders make ‘material progress’ towards Ukraine peace, says Starmer

 Speaking to reporters early on Sunday, Mr Putin proposed restarting direct negotiations with Ukraine on May 15 in Istanbul “without preconditions”.

+In response to Mr Putin’s comments, French President Emmanuel Macron said Mr Putin’s comments were “a first step, but not enough” and that the Russian president was “looking for a way out, but he still wants to buy time”.

+“An unconditional ceasefire is not preceded by negotiations,” he told France 24 during his return journey from Kyiv.

-While in Kyiv Sir Keir, with French President Emmanuel Macron, German Chancellor Friedrich Merz and Polish Prime Minister Donald Tusk, paid tribute at a makeshift memorial to killed Ukrainian soldiers.
+While in Kyiv Sir Keir, with Mr Macron, German Chancellor Friedrich Merz and Polish Prime Minister Donald Tusk, paid tribute at a makeshift memorial to killed Ukrainian soldiers.

 They also held a virtual call with other leaders across the globe involved in the coalition looking to support peace in Ukraine.